vitest-dev/vitest/docs/config/index.md

 - **Type:** `(string | RegExp)[]`
 - **Default:** `[/\/node_modules\//, /\/dist\//]`

-Pattern of file paths to be ignore from triggering watch rerun.
+Pattern of file paths to be ignored from triggering watch rerun.
 Glob pattern is not supported.

 ### isolate